3 Types of Cross-Site Scripting (XSS) Attacks

 A novel defence against this type of attack is to use trusted types.
 This is a browser security mechanism that ensures that all risky parts of the DOM can only be used by data that has passed a predefined policy.
 It prevents arbitrary strings from being passed to potentially dangerous sinks, which helps the browser differentiate between code and data—removing the main source of vulnerability.

 Server-side XSS versus client-side XSS

-XSS attacks are categorized as either server XSS or client XSS.
-Client-side programs run on the client’s device or browser and take care of the user interface and any other processing that takes place on the client’s device.
-Server-side programs operate on servers and create the contents of a webpage.
+XSS attacks are categorised as either server XSS or client XSS.
+Client-side programmes run on the client’s device or browser and take care of the user interface and any other processing that takes place on the client’s device.
+Server-side programmes operate on servers and create the contents of a webpage.